Zerxsu/Assignment-1-ICG/README.md

 This game is finished and will be uploaded on my itch as a finalized game.

 I will start this readme by explaining in depth the key components that make of this project, how it was added, why it was added, and how it fits the scene.
-There will also be a READMEmp4, which will demonstrate me visually showcasing mechanics/concepts of exactly how certain things function within the project.
+There will also be a youtube link at the bottom of this read me which will demonstrate me visually showcasing mechanics/concepts of exactly how certain things function within the project.

 **Contents (each topic talked about for each level (Volcano & Crystal Dungeon))**
 - Game Idea